strimzi/strimzi-kafka-operator/design/documentation-improvements.md

 ## Proposed improvements

-This design document proposes following improvements to make the documentation better and easier to contribute:
+This design document proposes following improvements to make the documentation better and easier to contribute to:

 * The placeholders / variables should be used only where it makes sense and adds value.
-For example for parts of the text which are used on many places and are often changing such as versions of Kafka, Strimzi or their dependencies, or API versions.
+For example for parts of the text which are used in many places and are often changing such as versions of Kafka, Strimzi or their dependencies, or API versions.

-* The placeholders or variables should not be used for text which is not changing and which makes witting harder.
+* The placeholders or variables should not be used for text which is not changing and which makes writing harder.
 For example `{ProductName}` instead of `Strimzi` or `{OAuth}` instead of `OAuth 2.0`.

 * Instead of using small modules, the documentation should be composed from bigger files covering whole chapters or even whole books (for smaller books such as the overview or quickstart guides).
-This should make it easier to write and review the documentation since it won't be split into hundred smaller files.
+This should make it easier to write and review the documentation since it won't be split into hundreds of smaller files.

 * Small modules should be used only for parts which are repeating very often across multiple books or for the parts which are generated from the build system such as list of supported Kafka versions etc.